Free Financial Education Helped Me Build a $200,000 Net Worth in 5 Years

 Accessible Financial Education for the Eastern Caribbean

 I know how fortunate I was to start my personal finance journey in the United States.
-There, financial education resources are widely accessible through:
+There, digital financial education resources are widely accessible through:

-• Public e-library resources;
+Public e-library resources;

-• Workplace digital financial wellness portals, and
+Workplace online financial wellness portals,

-• The web, in every format you can imagine.
+The web, in every format you can imagine.

-Oftentimes, at little to no cost.
+Oftentimes, at no direct cost.

 Such easy access to online financial education helped me learn more about money, build a solid financial foundation, work toward wealth, and overcome major life events that set me back financially.